DLR-VF/bikeability/README.md

 * The software is provided "AS IS".

 * We tested the software, and it worked as expected.
-Nonetheless, we cannot guarantee it will work as you expect
+Nonetheless, we cannot guarantee it will work as you expect.